Public education in non-public institutions

 Private Higher Education Institutions

 The same rules apply to the establishment, operation, and state recognition of higher education institutions, regardless of their operator.
 Organisations qualifying as higher education institutions may be established or operated if founded for the purpose of providing higher education activities and acknowledged by the Parliament.
-The state may acknowledge higher education institutions that authorised to provide a minimum of four Bachelor programmes or four Bachelor and Master programmes or four Bachelor, Master and Doctoral programmes or four Master and Doctoral programmes in at least two fields of study or disciplines.
-Only state acknowledged higher education institutions are authorised to issue diplomas acknowledged in Hungary.
+The state may authorise higher education institutions that provide a minimum of four Bachelor programmes or four Bachelor and Master programmes or four Bachelor, Master and Doctoral programmes or four Master and Doctoral programmes in at least two fields of study or disciplines.
+Only state recognised higher education institutions are authorised to issue diplomas recognised in Hungary.

 The Hungarian state contributes to the financing of church and private higher education institutions by “ordering” state funded places at such institutions.
 The number of state funded places in each programme is set out by government decrees every year.
-Besides state funded places, the number of research contract supported places is also determined by field of study on an annual basis.
+Besides state funded places, the allocation of research contract places by field of study is decided annually.
 Further grants may be obtained on a contractual basis for specific educational services (such as in-service training courses for teachers) or as research grants.

 Private Service Providers Offering Non-formal Education and Training

-Regulated activities not subject to the scope of the Adult Training Act include trainings regulated by public authorities and the compulsory specialist training systems.
+Regulated activities not subject to the scope of the Adult Education Act include trainings regulated by public authorities and the compulsory specialist training systems.

 Trainings regulated by public authorities form a separate group (these belong to the competence of several ministries, and are regulated in separate legal regulations issued by the competent ministry).